 Disney’s Animal Kingdom Lodge

-As one of our favorite, if not favorite, Disney Deluxe Resort, Animal Kingdom Lodge offers seclusion and a calm amidst the generally chaotic Disney World vacation experience.
+As one of our favorite, if not favorite, Disney Deluxe Resort, Animal Kingdom Lodge offers seclusion and calm amidst the generally chaotic Disney World vacation experience.
 For Disney Adults, this is often a welcome and much-needed breath of savanna-scented air.

 The rooms at Animal Kingdom Lodge are muted with white linens and warm tones that make you feel like you’re in an upscale African lodge.
 And as some rooms offer savanna views where you can see the animals roaming below, you may find yourself questioning if you really need to go anywhere at all.
 But if your room doesn’t come with a balcony, you can easily meander to the floors below and take to the covered porches, complete with rocking chairs.